rob-zimmerman/rob-zimmerman.github.io/_posts/2024-03-29-non-integer-moments.md

 > <b>Example 1:</b> If $X$ is a standard log-normal random variable --- that is, if $X$ has density $f(x) = \frac{1}{\sqrt{2\pi}x} \exp\left(-\frac{\log(x)^2}{2}\right)$ for $x \in \R$ --- then for all $\varepsilon \in [-1,1]$, the function $f \cdot (1 + \varepsilon \cdot \sin(2\pi \log{x}))$ is also a density with the same moments as $X$.

 According to Stoyanov[^3], Stieltjes himself actually introduced that case in the same 1894 paper (in a non-statistical context, of course), so Heyde's example was apparently a rediscovery.
-Durrett[^4] gives us another ones:
+Durrett[^4] gives us another one:

 > <b>Example 2:</b> Let $\lambda \in (0,1)$.
 If $X$ has density $f(x) = \left(\int \exp(-\|x\|^\lambda) \, \mathrm{d}x \right)^{-1} \exp\left(-\|x\|^{\lambda}\right)$ for $x \in \R$, then for all $\varepsilon \in [-1,1]$, the function $f \cdot (1 + \varepsilon \cdot \sin( \tan(\lambda \pi /2) \cdot \|x\|^\lambda \cdot \mathrm{sgn}(x)))$ is also a density with the same moments as $X$.